hnfong/public-crap/writings/2023/16-Miraculous_Healing_and_Bayes_Rule.md

           P(B|A) ~= P(B) =~ 1
 ```

-Basically the probability of A depends on whether you think you will be saved.
+Basically the subjective probability of A depends on whether you think you will be saved.
 "Jesus" helps quite a bit in boosting the probability here.
+For those who object to the subjective probability here, don't fret -- a subjective probability of 99.999% still doesn't mean anything in the frequentist world.
+It just means they have messed up priors.

+However, for those who believe not only in subjective truth but also in subjective probability, this might ring a bell.

 # The Denialist